Li-Yau type inequality for curves in any codimension: Leafed elastica and optimality

 This characterization is useful both for ensuring nonexistence and for constructing concrete examples.

-We first verify nonexistence of planar closed leafed elasticae with odd leaves caused by an algebraic obstruction for closing the leaves (it always exists if $k$ is even, cf.\ Example \ref{ex:closedevenleafedfigurefight}).
+We first verify nonexistence of planar closed leafed elasticae with odd leaves caused by an algebraic obstruction for closing the leaves (there always exists a planar closed $k$-leafed elastica if $k$ is even, cf.\ Example \ref{ex:closedevenleafedfigurefight}).
 This obstruction is related to an irrationality or transcendence problem involving special values of hypergeometric functions.
 Such a problem is in general difficult in spite of its classicality, see e.g.\ \cite{Fischler2020} and references therein.
 However, fortunately, our problem can be reduced to the following theorem of Andr\'{e} \cite{Andre1996}.
 Let $\overline{\mathbf{Q}}\subset\mathbf{C}$ denote the field of algebraic numbers.